Food to avoid during pregnancy

 Green sprouting potatoes

-Eating peanuts during pregnancy can increase the risk that your child will have an allergy to these, which as we all have heard can be fatal.
-Other nuts such as cashews, almonds and hazelnuts are fine to eat, and very good for you, so just avoid the peanut butter while you have a bump!
+Eating peanuts during pregnancy can increase the risk that your child will have nut allergies, which as we all have heard can be fatal.
+Other nuts such as cashews, almonds and hazelnuts are fine to eat and very good for you, so just avoid the peanut butter while you have a bump!